-- accrue at 5 percent per year on the unpaid taxes.
-You may obtain a deferral affidavit at the appraisal district. - Notice of Availability of Electronic Communication In appraisal districts located in counties with a population of more than 200,000 or that have authorized electronic communications, and that have implemented a system that allows such communications, chief appraisers and ARBs may communicate electronically through email or other media with property owners or their designated representatives.
-Written agreements are required for notices and other documents to be delivered electronically instead of mailing. - Protesting Property Appraisal Values Property owners who disagree with the appraisal district's appraisal of their property for local taxes or for any other action that adversely affects them may protest their property value to the appraisal district's ARB.
+• Notice of Availability of Electronic Communication - In appraisal districts located in counties with a population of more than 200,000 or that have authorized electronic communications, and that have implemented a system that allows such communications, chief appraisers and ARBs may communicate electronically through email or other media with property owners or their designated representatives.
+Written agreements are required for notices and other documents to be delivered electronically instead of mailing.

-For more information about these programs, contact Tom Green County Appraisal District at at 2302 Pulliam, San Angelo, Texas; or call 325-658-5575.
-Information is also available on the Comptroller's Property Tax Assistance Division's website at comptroller.texas.gov/taxes/property-tax/.
+• Protesting Property Appraisal Values - Property owners who disagree with the appraisal district's appraisal of their property for local taxes or for any other action that adversely affects them may protest their property value to the appraisal district's ARB.
+For more information about these programs, you may contact the Tom Green County Appraisal District, 2302 Pulliam St., phone (325) 658-5575, fax (325) 657-8197.
+Information is also available on the Comptroller's Property Tax Assistance Division's website at www.comptroller.texas.gov/taxes/property-tax/.